What's Coming to Netflix in December 2023

 What’s Coming to Netflix on December 12th

-- Kevin Hart & Chris Rock: Headliners Only (2023) Netflix Original – Documentary on the comedian’s friendship and careers.
+- Kevin Hart & Chris Rock: Headliners Only (2023) Netflix Original – Documentary on the comedians’ friendships and careers.

+- Under Pressure: The U.S. Women’s World Cup Team (Season 1) Netflix Original – Sports documentary series.

 What’s Coming to Netflix on December 14th